Running macOS Virtual Machines

 Open Parallels Desktop and choose File > New or use the + button in the top right corner of the Control Center.

-This step is different between Intel Macs and Apple silicon Macs: here.
+This step is different between Intel Macs and Apple silicon Macs: Note: Parallels Tools for Mac need to be installed manually.
+Read more here.

 For Apple silicon Macs: Under Free Systems, select Download macOS, click Continue, and follow the onscreen instructions.
 This process installs the version of macOS in line with your Mac's version of macOS.